GerGerGai/Volunteer-Recorder/README.md

 particularly for science education in marginalized communities.
 Our members are passionate about narrowing that gap on behalf of the UBC Science Community.
-- After two months of planning, we just realized that this is a complicated thing to do, and a part of the reason is that there is so much information to process and match from both sides that human brains cannot manage.
+- We just realized that this is a complicated thing to do, and there is so much information to process and match from both sides that human brains cannot manage.
 This app will help us a lot in terms of saving, updating and matching information and resources.